Drones Reveal How Bowhead Whales Migrate Thousands Of Miles To Exfoliate

 For close to two centuries, bowhead whales have been observed rubbing against large boulders in the summer, but it wasn’t exactly clear why.
-Thanks to a new study, it can now be confirmed that this is the whales’ way of exfoliating, or getting rid of skin that may be dead or damaged from exposure to parasites, plankton, and the sun.
+Thanks to a new study, it can now be confirmed that this is the whales’ way of exfoliating or getting rid of skin that may be dead or damaged from exposure to parasites, plankton, and the sun.

 While whalers had been long aware of how bowhead whales would rub their heads on big boulders, with the first evidence of such behavior having been spotted around 1845, scientific studies that followed had mostly concluded that the whales were simply trying to get some rest on the rocks.
 But Fortune and her fellow researchers noticed that some of the whales appeared splotchy, as large pieces of skin peeled off.
 She theorized that the animals may have been using the boulders in a similar way to how humans exfoliate by using pumice stones to remove dead skin.

 Two years later, Fortune and her team returned to the same spot, bringing a DJI Phantom 3 Professional drone with them to record their observations.
 According to the Verge, the researchers used the drone to take aerial photos and videos of 83 bowhead whales.
-With the water clear enough to allow accurate observations, it was revealed that almost all of the whales had splotchy skin, and that most of them were rubbing different parts of their bodies against the rocks, or taking a breather in between exfoliating sessions.
+With the water clear enough to allow accurate observations, it was revealed that almost all of the whales had splotchy skin and that most of them were rubbing different parts of their bodies against the rocks, or taking a breather in between exfoliating sessions.
 There was even one instance where one of the whales spent about eight minutes trying to exfoliate.

 These bowhead whales pamper themselves by exfoliating their skin using rocks. https://t.co/ShHO2Fyl2g